-Seasoning a new smoker is not only essential, but it’s also highly recommended prior to using any smoker for the first time.
-Fortunately, knowing how to season a smoker properly isn’t too hard whether you have charcoal, electric or gas model.
+Mastering how to season a new smoker is not only essential, but it’s also highly recommended prior to using any smoker for the first time.
+Fortunately, knowing how to season a smoker properly isn’t too hard whether you have charcoal, electric or gas smoker.

 Table of Contents

-- 1 7 Easy Steps for Seasoning a Smoker
+- 1 7 Easy Steps to Season a New Smoker

 - 2 Why season a smoker?